-Student Email Accounts
+Student Email and Digital Resource Accounts

 Your child will be given a Pitt County Schools email account.
-If you want your child to opt out of this email access, contact the Media Coordinator at your school.
+Additionally, teachers may have students create accounts for digital resources that are directly related to instructional needs in the classroom.
+If you want your child to opt out of this email or digital resource account access, contact the Media Coordinator at your school.